In this post, I share my diary of how I did a one week fast and survived.

 Ok, so let’s get down to the nitty-gritty.

 Fasting, just like Keto is individual.
 I believe that you should make it work for you to fit your life circumstances.

 - 1 tbsp of MCT oil with my morning coffee. (code KETOFITMOMLIFE gives you 15% off)

 - Bone Broth

-- Electroyles.
+- Electrolytes.
 I use either Ultima Replenisher or Zipp Fizz and drink SOLE

 The reason I still include MCT oil is that I maintain my fitness routine during my fasts.
 If I am fasting for 24hrs or less, I will do cardio and strength training.
-For this fast, I only did strength training and took a break on the cardio.
+For this one week fast, I only did strength training and took a break from the cardio.

 Electrolytes are vital when fasting to get rid of headaches and replenish the loss that occurs during an extended fast.